mkaya13/leaderboard-project/README.md

 - Run `scripts/1-createGameWithPostRequest.js` to create a Game inside the API.

-- Then read the gameID from `gameIdConfig.json` and create the `gameIdConfig.js` so that it can export the gameID inside `index.html`.
+- Then read the gameID from `gameIdConfig.json` and create and fill the `gameIdConfig.js` so that it can export the gameID inside `index.html`.

 - Run `scripts/2-fillGamePostRequest.js` to add inputs on the created game API endpoint.